thomasdowding/JavaFileWriter/README.md

 # JavaFileWriter
-A program to create and write to basic txt files
+A program to create and write to basic txt files.
+Please visit my WordPress blog (thomasdowdingeb.wordpress.com) for more details.